HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ## High-Level Performance: Core Web Vitals

 Before we dive into the individual metrics, let's take a look at combined performance for <a hreflang="en" href="https://web.dev/vitals/">Core Web Vitals</a> (CWV).
-The Core Web Vitals (LCP, CLS, FID) are a set of performance metrics focused on user experience.
+Core Web Vitals (LCP, CLS, FID) are a set of performance metrics focused on user experience.
 They focus on loading, interactivity, and visual stability.

 Web performance is notorious for an alphabet soup of metrics, but the community is coalescing on this framework.

 This section focuses on websites that reached the "good" threshold on all three CWV metrics to understand how the web is performing at a high level.
 In the Analysis by Metric section, we'll cover the same charts by each metric in detail, plus more metrics not in the CWV.